 The SDFI is subject to the Appropriations Regulations, as well as the Regulations and Provisions on Financial Management in Central Government.
 In accordance with the Act relating to the Office of the Auditor General (OAG) of 7 May 2004, the OAG is the external auditor for the SDFI.
-The Auditor General issues a final audit letter (report) concerning the SDFI accounts and budget, which is expected to be published during the second quarter of 2017.
+The audit takes place during the period from 1 May 2017 - 30 April 2018, and the result of the audit will be reported in the form of an auditor's report by 1 May 2018.

-In addition, PricewaterhouseCoopers AS (PwC) has been engaged by the board of directors of Petoro AS to perform a financial audit of the SDFI as part of the internal audit function.
+In addition, PricewaterhouseCoopers AS (PwC) has been engaged by Petoro's board of directors to perform a financial audit of the SDFI as part of the internal audit function.
 PwC submits its audit report to the board in accordance with international auditing standards.
 PwC's fee is charged to the accounts of Petoro AS.

-EXPECTED REMAINING OIL AND GAS RESERVES - UNAUDITED
+NOTE 21 EXPECTED REMAINING OIL AND GAS RESERVES - UNAUDITED